-- 14.3 Expressions not otherwise defined which are defined in the Charities Act and the Companies Act, as the case may be, have the same meaning. - 14.4 References to an Act of Parliament are to that Act as amended or re-enacted from time to time and to any subordinate legislation made under it. - 14.5 Words importing one gender shall include all genders and the singular includes the plural and vice versa.
+- 14.3 Expressions not otherwise defined which are defined in the Companies

+Act have the same meaning. - 14.4 References to an Act of Parliament are to that Act as amended or re-enacted from time to time and to any subordinate legislation made under it.